ysmnltf/RBF-MLP/README.md

 1. K-Means clustering
 2. a Gaussian mixture model probability distribution

-Radius is found by finding the maximum distance between each two centers.
+The radius is found by finding the maximum distance between each two centers.

 # Results